 - Increased penetration of clean and reliable cooking technologies (in line with SDG 7 ‘Affordable and Clean Energy’) and raising awareness of the related safety, economic, and environmental benefits (in line with SDG 4 ‘Quality Education’).

 - BURN produces its cookstoves in a manufacturing facility located in Kenya, thus generating hundreds of jobs on the African continent.
-Other jobs are created for sales, marketing, distribution and monitoring staff.
-Continuous training results in permanent knowledge transfer to local people.
+Other jobs will create directly by BURN for sales, marketing, distribution, and monitoring staff.
+BURN ensures proper stove use through initial training, home visits, and post-purchase follow-ups, where sales agents are trained to reinforce correct and sustained usage practices.
+Additionally, continuous training of field teams enhances their capacity to conduct usage monitoring, ensuring long-term knowledge retention and effective end-user engagement.
 BURN may open in future additional factories or assembly lines across the continent depending on the demand (in line with SDGs 1 ‘No Poverty’ and 8 ‘Decent Work and Economic Growth’).

 - Reduced deforestation and forest degradation in the areas where non-renewable biomass is used as a source of fuel.
 This will contribute to the overall stability of forest ecosystems which support biodiversity, watersheds and soil conditions (in line with SDG 15 ‘Life on Land’).